Teofilo79/teofilo79.github.io/_tabs/watches.md

 <li><b>Diver</b> - rotating bezel is what differentiates them from any others.
 They look as a watch with certain functionality, and bezels give them a big space for unique looks.
 Most famous - Rolex submarine.</li>
 <li><b>Dress watch</b> - these are for shirts or suits - to look officialy and fancy.
 Ususally not very readibale hands, no additional features.
 Their goal is to look fancy and show the time.</li>
 <li><b>Beater</b> - take these when you plan to do any activities. they are waterproof, shock-proof, the ones that you do not regret scratches.
 So, tough ones!
 Sometimes not looking fancy - that is not what they are made for.</li>
 <li><b>GADA</b> - Go anywhere, do anything.
 This category is interesting, as it can include any of the above-mentioed ones.
 The watch that you pick when you do not have much time to decide - grab and go.
-They are usually ready for anything.
-So, divers and beaters here.</li>
+They are usually ready for anything.</li>
 </ul>